GuillermoElectrico/modbus-logger/README.md

 # Modbus-Logger
 Log your modbus-rtu device data on a Raspberry Pi/Orange Pi and plot graphs of your data.
-Its been verified to work with a Raspberry Pi with a Linksprite RS485 shield and USB to RS485 adapter for reading values from ABB ACS310 anda ABB ACS810.
+Its been verified to work with a Raspberry Pi with a Linksprite RS485 shield and Orange Pi Zero with USB to RS485 adapter for reading values from ABB ACS310 anda ABB ACS810.
 By changing the devices.yml file and making a corresponding [model].yml file it should be possible to use other modbus enabled models.

 ### Requirements